Bubble Planner: Planning High-speed Smooth Quadrotor Trajectories using Receding Corridors: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose a novel motion planning algorithm that generates smooth, collision-free and high-speed trajectories in real-time.
-The whole planning system can work with fully onboard sensing and computation at a replan frequency over $50~Hz$.
+In this paper, we propose a novel motion planning algorithm that generates smooth, collision-free, and high-speed trajectories in real-time.
+The whole planning system can work with fully onboard sensing, and computation at a replan frequency over $50~Hz$.
 To enable high-speed flight in the wild, we proposed two novel designs.
-One is a sampling-based sphere-shaped corridor generation method, which can generate high-quality corridor (\ie~larger size and bigger overlaps) in relatively short time.
-Another one is a \textit{Receding Horizon Corridors} strategy, which fully utilizes previously generated corridors and the optimized trajectory.
-With these designs, the proposed method significantly increases the re-plan success rate in high-speed cases.
+One is a sampling-based sphere-shaped corridor generation method, which can generate high-quality corridors (\ie~larger size and bigger overlaps) in a relatively short time.
+Another is a \textit{Receding Horizon Corridors} strategy, which fully utilizes previously generated corridors and the optimized trajectory.
+With these designs, the proposed method significantly increases the replan success rate in high-speed cases.

-One limitation of our algorithm is that the re-used corridors from the last planning cycle are not guaranteed to be obstacle-free due to newly sensed obstacles that may be occluded in previous LiDAR measurements.
-This will cause the re-used corridor to be discarded and hence occasionally lower the success rate when the environment is extremely cluttered.
-This limitation can be overcome by placing the first few corridors of a (re-)plan in known free spaces (instead of free and unknown spaces), so that these free corridors can be safely re-used in the next planning cycle.
-Restraining the first few corridors in free spaces also enables to plan a safe backup trajectory like \cite{tordesillas2021faster} which guarantees a safe flight.
+One limitation of our algorithm is that the reused corridors from last planning cycle are not guaranteed to be obstacle-free due to newly sensed obstacles that may be occluded in previous LiDAR measurements.
+This will cause the reused corridor to be discarded and hence occasionally lower the success rate when the environment is extremely cluttered.
+This limitation can be overcome by placing the first few corridors of a (re-)plan in known free spaces (instead of free and unknown spaces), so that these free corridors can be safely reused in the next planning cycle.
+Restraining the first few spheres in free spaces also enables the planning of a safe backup trajectory like \cite{tordesillas2021faster} which guarantees a safe flight.
 In the future, we will explore these designs and extend the method to more different missions and environments.